VineetSnegi/Python_Music_Recommender/README.md

 ## How to get it?

-You can also get it locally on your system by pulling the [docker image](https://hub.docker.com/r/vineetsnegi/music_recommendation_app/tags) I uploaded.
+You can get it locally on your system by pulling the [docker image](https://hub.docker.com/r/vineetsnegi/music_recommendation_app/tags) I uploaded.

 ```bash
 docker pull vineetsnegi/music_recommendation_app:latest